isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 “Did something happen to her?”

 “I went to the Lemon class, she was crying with eyes full of tears and said, ‘Auntie, Yū is mean to me.
-It’s not the sports meeting, but Yūis yelling at me, ‘Go for it!
+It’s not the sports meeting, but Yū is yelling at me, ‘Go for it!
 Go for it!”

 I burst out laughing.